kavia-common/simple-shopping-platform-217511-217520/shopping_frontend/README.md

 These settings allow the dev server to accept requests from the preview host while binding to `0.0.0.0`.
 If you need to customize, update `shopping_frontend/.env`.

+Note: These settings affect only the development server (npm start).
+Production builds created with `npm run build` are not impacted.

 ## Backend API
 - Default backend base URL: same-origin (e.g., calling `/api/products`).
 - In development, the CRA dev server proxies `/api/*` to `http://localhost:3001` (see package.json "proxy").